jjowens/ZipLatest/README.md

 I made it to loop through each directory amd check if any file exists

-I added logic check if a file doesn't exists, it will skipm that file.
+I added logic check if a file doesn't exists, it will skip that file.
 I've used zipStream.UseZip64 instead of setting the file length.
-It will also log the filepath if it has failed to zip the file.
+It will also log the file's path if it has failed to zip the file.
 This can happen if the file is locked or it's in use.

 # Why create ZipLatest
 I often back-up my stuff on my computer.
 In Windows 10, I was getting tired of right-clicking a selection of files and folders, and then select "Send to > Compressed (zipped) folder" then I would have to rename the zip filename with a date/timestamp.

-This saves me the time and effort.
+This saves me the time and effort